Brexit and working abroad

-Britain departing from the EU affects how work abroad is insured (for example, the validity of A1 certificates) and how pensions are claimed.
+UK departing from the EU affects how work abroad is insured, for example, the validity of A1 certificates.

 The withdrawal agreement governs the transition period until the end of 2020.
 During this period, the UK’s relationship with the EU continues under currently valid rules, as if the UK were a member of the EU.
 The only significant difference is that the UK no longer participates in EU decision making or the work of various EU bodies.

-The withdrawal agreement also secures the rights of EU citizens residing in Britain and British citizens residing in EU countries in terms of residence, work and social security rights, providing they are in a cross-boarded situation on 31 December 2020, that is, in a situation which involves both an EU Member State and Great Britain.
+The withdrawal agreement also secures the rights of EU citizens residing in the UK and UK citizens residing in EU countries in terms of residence, work and social security rights, providing they are in a cross-boarded situation on 31 December 2020, that is, in a situation which involves both an EU Member State and the UK.

 Their positions and rights are secured as they are when the transition period ends on 31 December 2020, according to central EU legislation.
 The social security of individuals covered by the withdrawal agreement continues to be subject to the rules of EU’s social security regulations if the individuals are at a cross-border situation when the transition period ends and if they have been covered by EU’s social security regulations and their situation continues unchanged without interruptions.

 Question: I am working in the UK at the moment.
 I have an A1 certificate that is valid until the end of June 2021.
 What will happen to my certificate?